Interested in learning how to play the guitar?

 Suppose you want to find the note on the 4th fret of the sixth string.
 You will start from note E on the note circle and move four clockwise positions (F, F#, G, G#) to reach G#/Ab, the 4th fret on the sixth string.
 Similarly, you can find the 9th fret A string by moving three positions counterclockwise from note A (Ab, G, Gb) to reach F#/Gb.

-It is customary to use the designation of sharp notes while knowing clockwise and that of a flat note while moving counterclockwise.
+It is customary to use the designation of sharp notes while moving clockwise and that of a flat note while moving counterclockwise.
 Both designations are indicated above while writing the final note for clarity.

 It is recommended that you exercise on a similar pattern for at least 15 note names every day until you can do the exercise without keeping a note circle in front of you.